Ribbon diagram: History

 In 1982, Arthur M. Lesk and co-workers first enabled the automatic generation of ribbon diagrams through a computational implementation that uses Protein Data Bank files as input.
-This conceptually simple algorithm fit cubic polynomial B-spline curves to the peptide planes.
+This conceptually simple algorithm fitted cubic polynomial B-spline curves to the peptide planes.
 Most modern graphics systems provide either B-splines or Hermite splines as a basic drawing primitive.
 One type of spline implementation passes through each Cα guide point, producing an exact but choppy curve.
 Both hand-drawn and most computer ribbons (such as those shown here) are smoothed over about four successive guide points (usually the peptide midpoint) to produce a more visually pleasing and understandable representation.
 To give the right radius for helical spirals while preserving smooth β-strands, the splines can be modified by offsets proportional to local curvature, as first developed by Mike Carson for his Ribbons program and later adopted by other molecular graphics software, such as the open-source Mage program for kinemage graphics that produced the ribbon image at top right (other examples: 1XK8 trimer and DNA polymerase).

 Since their inception, and continuing in the present, ribbon diagrams have been the single most common representation of protein structure and a common choice of cover image for a journal or textbook.